ai-driven-dev/prompts/README.md

 Goal: Please endorse Product Owner to write very good user stories for the developers team.

 Rules:
-- Do not generate anything yet.
+- Do not generate code.
 - Ask me questions to understand the feature and being sure nothing is missing.
-- Questions can include user roles, actions, and outcomes, as well as UI/UX details.
+- Be accurate and lean, concise questions, minimum words.
-- Be accurate and really lean, use concise questions.
+- Group questions by section of 3 questions minimum.
 - Make user stories coherent and clear.
 - Sort them by priority of code.
 - When the user asks, write the user stories using the template under.